Partisaniferus: ?Partisaniferus edjarzembowskii

 Partisaniferus edjarzembowskii resembles the type species in most ways, including the characteristic beak.
 However, it lacks the elongated hairy processes which P. atrickmuelleri has, alongside only having one large tergite per segment instead of multiple smaller sclerites.
 Furthermore, its tail end is trapezoidal in shape, as opposed to the type's lobed end.
 While the type specimen is of similar size to P. atrickmuelleri, a second much larger specimen is assigned to the species.
 This specimen likely was further in development by at least three moults compared to the type, as their size differs by a factor of around eight times.

 An even later larval specimen shows marked physogastry (enlargement of the abdomen), with the fact that the holotype of the specimens do not show this feature being explainable by ontogeny (as they are much smaller and so likely at an earlier moult than the physogastric specimen).
+The latest larval specimen may instead be a larviform female, but the fact that jurasaid females do not retain their larval beaks makes this theory unlikely.